Project PEOLC14

 Project aim

-To explore the acceptability, feasibility and practical benefits of delivering an intervention to enable a whole person-approach (SNAP) to supporting older community-dwelling people via district nursing.
+This project aimed to explore the acceptability, feasibility and practical benefits of delivering an intervention to enable a whole person-approach (SNAP) to supporting older community-dwelling people via district nursing.

 Research activity

-The research questions are as follows:
+The research questions were as follows:

 1. Is SNAP acceptable to community-dwelling older people and feasible for delivery by district nurses working with them?